usok1ng/usok1ng.github.io/_pages/about.md

 Hi~ Welcome to my page!👋

-I am currently doing undergraduate research intern in the <a href="https://sites.google.com/site/hgjeoncv/" style="text-decoration:none;">**GIST Visual AI Lab**</a> under the supervision of Prof. Haegon Jeon.
+I am currently doing undergraduate research intern in the <a href="https://sites.google.com/site/hgjeoncv/" style="color: #6A5ACD; text-decoration:none;">**GIST Visual AI Lab**</a> under the supervision of Prof. Haegon Jeon.

 My research interests lie on Inverse Rendering and Novel View Synthesis, with a current focus on Image Relighting. 💡